borasoftware/balau/README.md

 In addition to the injector, environment configuration, logger, and test runner, Balau also provides a set of components and utilities with simple APIs, including an HTTP/WebSocket web application framework.

 For more information on using and contributing to the library, please refer to the Balau [developer manual](https://borasoftware.com/doc/balau/latest/manual).

+**Pending work**

+The following work is pending completion:

+- remove the dependency on the Boost/ICU libraries;
+- port Balau to the Windows platform.